dalmasso/SignalGenerator/README.md

 ## Usage

-User specify the signal waveform accuracy (depth & size of ROM) in bits, the expected frequency output and a frequence error range in Hz.
+User specifies the signal waveform accuracy (depth & size of ROM) in bits, the expected frequency output and a frequence error range in Hz.

 ## Signal Generator Pin Description